← Blog

 Local-first means local-only (by default)

 Every document you create in Quillium is stored in a local database on your device.
-Not a cloud database that caches locally.
-Not a “local-first” system that syncs when you’re online.
-Just local.
-There is no cloud storage, no sync server, no remote database, no upload endpoint.
+It isn’t a cloud database that happens to cache locally, and by default it isn’t a “local-first” system that quietly syncs whenever you’re online; it’s simply local, with no cloud storage, sync server, remote database, or upload endpoint behind the scenes.

 Your settings are stored locally.
 Your crash backups are stored locally.
 Your version history is stored locally.
 Everything Quillium needs to work is on your machine, and the app works fully offline—because “offline” and “online” aren’t even meaningful distinctions when nothing is on a server.

-We do plan to offer cloud sync as an optional paid feature down the line—for people who want to work across devices.
-But it will be something you explicitly choose and pay for, not something that happens behind your back.
-The free, default experience is and will always be fully local.
+I do plan to offer cloud sync as an optional paid feature down the line, for people who want to work across devices, but it will be something you explicitly choose and pay for rather than something that happens behind your back.
+The free, default experience is fully local and will stay that way.

 If you use AI, the calls go directly to your provider